 It’s a Rogers’ Rangers story.
 Rogers' Rangers (the apostrophe is usually rendered in this way) were initially a provincial company from the colony of New Hampshire, and they were attached to the regular British Army during the French and Indian War (called the Seven Years War in Europe).
-The unit was was trained by Major Robert Rogers (1731-95) as a rapidly-deployed light infantry force tasked mainly with reconnaissance as well as conducting special operations against distant targets.
+The unit was trained by Major Robert Rogers (1731-95) as a rapidly-deployed light infantry force tasked mainly with reconnaissance as well as conducting special operations against distant targets.
 This made them ideal for Hollywood for, though not too American, they could be daring and unconventional and bold.
-Kenneth Roberts’s 1937 novel Northwest Passage was made into a (very poor) movie entitled North West Passage, Book 1 – Rogers’ Rangers in 1940, directed by King Vidor and starring Spencer Tracey as Rogers.
+Kenneth Roberts’s 1937 novel Northwest Passage was made into a very poor movie entitled North West Passage, Book 1 – Rogers’ Rangers in 1940, directed by King Vidor and starring Spencer Tracy as Rogers.
 It became a TV show in 1959.
 I'm afraid Fort Ti did little to add to the Rangers' screen glory.

 To make matters worse, it was a Sam Katzman/William Castle effort.
 Producer Katzman and director Castle made a whole series of pretty crummy B-movies, many of them schlock horror flicks, and the Westerns they did were historically absurd even by Hollywood B-movie standards.
 There is one hilariously bad scene in Fort Ti when the good guys take refuge in a cave and the Katzman/Castle plastic bats on wires from one of their horror movies ‘fly’ clumsily out.